Think How to Think: Mitigating Overthinking with Autonomous Difficulty Cognition in Large Reasoning Models: Experiments

-\paragraph{Main Results.} The performance of \textbf{TH2T} on GSM8K and MATH is illustrated in Tab.~\ref{tab:main}.
+\textbf{TH2T achieves a significant reduction in computational overhead without compromising performance.} The in-distribution performance on GSM8K and MATH is illustrated in Tab.~\ref{tab:main}.
 Key observations include: 1) TH2T exhibits minimal accuracy degradation; more precisely, most settings witness slight improvement.
-2) Regarding the reasoning efforts, TH2T achieves the best reduction among those that do not suffer significant performance.
-The reduction in reasoning token length of the 7B model reaches up to 74\% on GSM8K and 38\% on MATH, resulting in more than 5$\times$ and 2$\times$ acceleration in latency, respectively.
-3) The advancements are more pronounced in simple tasks, confirming that the primary objective of enabling the model to cognize easy tasks has been successfully achieved.
-4) These observations are consistent across models across 7B, 14B and 32B.
-Further, visualization of comparison is shown in Fig.~\ref{fig:baselien_comparison}.
-Certain approaches achieve comparable compression ratios in token length (e.g., NoThinking and CoT-Value); however, this is accompanied by an unacceptable degradation in accuracy, sometimes even exceeding 10 points.
-These improvements highlight the robustness of TH2T in computational efficiency without sacrificing accuracy.
+2) TH2T achieves the best reduction in reasoning length among methods with stable accuracy---up to 74\% on GSM8K and 38\% on MATH with the 7B model, translating to over 5$\times$ and 2$\times$ latency speedups, respectively.
+3) Greater gains are achieved on easier tasks, validating TH2T's ability to adapt reasoning effort based on task difficulty.
+4) These observations are consistent across 7B, 14B and 32B models.
+As shown in Fig.~\ref{fig:baselien_comparison}, other methods (e.g., NoThinking and CoT-Value) achieve comparable compression ratios in token length but at the cost of severe accuracy degradation (often $>$10 points), underscoring TH2T’s robustness in balanced efficiency.

-\paragraph{Generalization.} To validate the generalization on data, we test on two more benchmarks, i.e., the challenging AIME2024 and OminiMath.
-As shown in Fig.~\ref{fig:ood}, accuracy maintenance and token length reduction are consistent.
-Difficulty cognition on these two is listed in Tab.~\ref{tab:difficulty_awareness} and Fig.~\ref{fig:difficulty-cognition}.
-Moreover, on output pattern, the case in Fig.~\ref{fig:case_study_hard_hard} demonstrates that the actual generated difficulty hypnosis in the response is not always the same as the setting in Eq.~\ref{eq:h_difficulty}, indicating generalization.

-\paragraph{Difficulty Cognition.} \textbf{Does TH2T present better difficulty cognition compared to the original LRM?}.
-As discussed before, the entirety of GSM8K, MATH lv.1-2, and OmniMath lv.1-2 are set as \textit{"Easy"} while the remaining are set as \textit{"Hard"}.
-Original R1-Distilled-7B model is prompted to predict its own understanding of problem difficulty and choose between \textit{"Easy"}, \textit{"Medium"}, and \textit{"Hard"}.
-Aligning with the data construction in Sec.~\ref{sec:stage_1}, TH2T consistently responses with native self-hypnosis in the prefix like \textit{"<hypnosis>This is a simple question, let’s think quickly.</hypnosis>"}, which indicates the cognition of tasks difficulty as \textit{"Easy"} or \textit{"Hard"}.
-As shown in Tab.~\ref{tab:difficulty_awareness} and Fig.~\ref{fig:difficulty-cognition}, the original LRM displays ambiguous recognition on task complexity where various tasks are uniformly treated as moderate medium level.
-Whereas, our approach exhibits a clear distinction with high precision over 90+\%, validating the effectiveness of the first stage of TH2T.